LEARNING TO WRITE: FEAR OF THE UNKNOWN

 I don’t mind criticism from readers who never heard of me before.
 I want that because they are the ones I am trying to reach.
 Not a family member who thinks I am wasting my time or willing to give advice that reflects their lack of knowledge about what I am doing.

 So when people I know ask me what I am up to these days, I tell them that I am “Learning To Become A Writer”.
 I let them know that I will give them access to my literary efforts in due time.
-When I have written enough articles to consider myself as being a writer of some sort of merit.
-When I have garnered enough in the way of positive commentaries to circumvent their seemingly innocent criticisms.
+When I have written enough articles to consider myself as being an expositor with some sort of merit.
+When I have garnered enough attention in the way of positive commentaries to circumvent their seemingly innocent criticisms.

 This may seem harsh, but that is the best way for me to overcome my fears of starting something new and sticking with it.
 I can be discouraged easily and have given up ideas in the past.
 I don’t want it to happen with my new website and the subject matter I want to write about and publish.